Upper Division MCB Courses

 A comprehensive survey of the fundamentals of biological chemistry, including the properties of intermediary metabolites, the structure and function of biological macromolecules, the logic of metabolic pathways (both degradative and biosynthetic) and the molecular basis of genetics and gene expression.
 (F, Sp, Su)

-MCB C103: Bacterial Pathogenesis (3 units; Syllabus; cross-listed with PH C102 and PMB C103 )
+MCB C103: Bacterial Pathogenesis (3 units; Syllabus)

 Prerequisites: Biology 1A, Chemistry 3B

 This course for upper division and graduate students will explore the molecular and cellular basis of microbial pathogenesis.
 The course will focus on model microbial systems which illustrate mechanisms of pathogenesis.
 Most of the emphasis will be on bacterial pathogens of mammals, but there will be some discussion of viral and protozoan pathogens.
 There will be an emphasis on experimental approaches.
 The course will also include some aspects of bacterial genetics and physiology, immune response to infection, and the cell biology of host-parasite interactions.
-Also listed as Public Health C102 and Plant Biology C103.
+Also listed as Plant Biology C103.
 (Sp)

-MCB 104: Genetics, Genomics & Cell Biology (4 units; Syllabus Fall / Spring)
+MCB 104: Genetics, Genomics & Cell Biology (4 units; Syllabus)

 Prerequisites: Biology 1A

 This course will introduce students to key concepts in genetic analysis, eukaryotic cell biology, and state-of-the-art approaches in genomic medicine.
 Lectures will highlight basic knowledge of cellular processes with the basis for human diseases, particularly cancer.
 Prerequisite courses will have introduced students to the concepts of cells, the central dogma of molecular biology, and gene regulation.
 Emphasis in this course will be on eukaryotic cell processes, including cellular organization, dynamics, and signaling.
-(F,Sp)
+(F,Sp,Su)

 MCB 110: Molecular Biology: Macromolecular Synthesis and Cellular Function (4 units; Syllabus)